Diet in pregnancy - third trimester

 How it helps your baby and your birth

-Eating certin foods can have a really positive effect on your baby, your pregnancy
+Eating certin foods can have a really positive effect on your baby, your pregnancy and the birth!

 What to eat